kyma-project/kyma/docs/02-get-started/04-trigger-workload-with-event.md

 ## Create a Subscription

-Next, to subscribe to an event so that we can actually listen for it, we need a [Subscription](../05-technical-reference/00-custom-resources/evnt-01-subscription.md) and an [Application](https://kyma-project.io/docs/kyma/latest/05-technical-reference/00-custom-resources/ac-01-application/#documentation-content) custom resources.
+Next, to subscribe to an event so that we can actually listen for it, we need a [Subscription](../05-technical-reference/00-custom-resources/evnt-01-subscription.md) custom resource.
 We're going to be listening for an event of type `order.received.v1`.

 <div tabs name="Create a Subscription" group="trigger-workload">
   <details open>